WSWUP/RefET/README.rst

 The functions have **not** been tested for inputs with different shapes/sizes and the broadcasting may not work correctly.

-Currently the user must handle all of the file I/O and unit conversions.
+The user must handle the following:
+ + File I/O

-The user must handle all QA/QC of the input data and no missing data will be filled.
+ + QA/QC of the input data
+ + Filling missing or bad data

 Cloudiness Fraction (hourly)
 ----------------------------